Who Might Need a Gastroscopy?

 Preparing For Your Gastroscopy

-You need to make sure that you do not eat or drink for at least 6 hours before the appointment.
-This is so your system is empty when you have the procedure.
+To ensure accurate results, you must not eat or drink for at least six hours before your appointment.
+This allows your digestive system to be empty for the procedure.

 -